highcharts/node-export-server/README.md

   - `/`: An endpoint to perform exports through the user interface the server allows it.
   - `/health`: An endpoint for outputting basic statistics for the server.

-## Switching Highcharts Version at Runtime
+## Switching Highcharts Version At Runtime

 If the `HIGHCHARTS_ADMIN_TOKEN` is set, you can use the `POST /change_hc_version/:newVersion` route to switch the Highcharts version on the server at runtime, ie. without restarting or redeploying the application.